dzegel/DynamockServer/README.md

 ### Matched Expectations and Mocked Responses
 When an API request is made, all expectations that positively match the request and that are registered with a response are considered (see [PUT /expectations](#put-dynamock-path-baseexpectations) for registering expectations).
 Of those considered, the response of the most constrained expectation is selected to be used for the mocked response.
-The most constrained expectation is defiled as, the expectation with the greatest number of included and excluded header parameters specified.
+The most constrained expectation is defined as, the expectation with the greatest number of included and excluded header parameters specified.
 In the event that there are multiple equally constrained expectations that positively match the API request, one of those expectations is selected arbitrarily but deterministically.
 Additionally, all registered expectations (including ones not registered with a response) that positively match the request have their hit-counts incremented (see [POST /hit-counts/get](#post-dynamock-path-basehit-countsget)).